PRODUCER

 Fiona's mission is to produce distinctive, ambitious films that provoke thought and inspire conversation.

-She is a Film Independent Producing Lab Fellow and recipient of the 2023 Alfred P. Sloan Producer’s Grant for Smoke Country, an Australian feature by Rosie Westhoff interweaving the climate crisis with an intimate family drama of displacement by wildfire.
-She was selected for The Gotham Market 2025 and Film London’s Production Finance Market ‘New Talent Strand’ 2025 to pitch her feature slate.
+She is a Film Independent Producing Lab Fellow and recipient of the 2023 Alfred P. Sloan Producer’s Grant for Smoke Country - an Australian feature directed by Rosie Westhoff that weaves the climate crisis into an intimate story of a family displaced by wildfire.
+She was selected for The Gotham Market and Film London's Production Finance Market New Talent Strand (both 2025), and The JETS Initiative 2026, which runs alongside Berlinale - pitching projects she's developing at some of the industry's most significant co-production forums.

 As a Producer fellow of Film Independent's Project Involve, Fiona produced 'The Mason Ring' and 'All I Ever Wanted.'
 'The Mason Ring' by Terry Dawson received the HBO Max 'Best Short Film' award at the Martha's Vineyard African American Film Festival, while 'All I Ever Wanted' directed by Erin Lau won 'Best Comedy Short' at HollyShorts and screened at BFI Flare.

 She also produced the BFI NETWORK- and Tribeca Film Institute-supported short Our Sister (dir.
 Rosie Westhoff), which premiered at the BFI London Film Festival and won ‘British Short Film’ at the Academy- and BAFTA-qualifying Leeds International Film Festival, as well as ‘Best Short Film (Over 19)’ at Film the House, held at the House of Lords.
+Fiona and Rosie has since collaborated for many years and are partners in Adapted Pictures.

 Fiona is an alumni of the Torino TV Series Lab (Italy) with How To Be, a YA series co-developed with Rosie Westhoff based on the bestselling memoir How to Be Autistic.
 The series won the Young Directors Award ‘Dream Pitch’ prize and received early development funding from the BFI NETWORK Young Audience Content Fund.